-There are ways you can help your employees time management problems.
+There are ways you can help with employee time management problems.
 At some point, we all struggle with time management.
 As a leader, though, it’s your responsibility to give your team a helping hand when this issue arises for them.
 But, can you help others better manage their time?
 Here are 12 simple ways you can help correct your employees’ time management problems.

 1. Work with your team to set the right goals and priorities.